- 2400 Watts peak Class D power (1200 Watts continuous)

 Alto Professional's Black Series is a full line of elite speaker systems, each designed to exacting standards with premium, purpose-matched components, wireless capability, and immense built-in power.

-Black 10 features a 10" low-frequency driver, 1.75" high-frequency with 1" exit", and 2400 watts of peak Class D power.
-Designed and tuned in the USA with carefully selected, complementary components, Black 10 comes optimized with a 90° x 60° coverage field and an extensively tested high-frequency waveguide.
+Black 10 features a 10” low-frequency driver, 1.75” high-frequency unit with 1" acoustic aperture, and 2400 watts of peak Class D power.
+Designed and tuned in the USA with carefully selected, complementary components, Black 10 comes optimized with a 90° x 60° coverage field, a computer-designed high-frequency waveguide, a DSP-controlled active crossover, and dynamic thermal protection.

 READY FOR ANYTHING